dewancse/SMT-Genetic/README.md

 - Open `index.html` home page in the browser

 ### SMT-Genetic workflow
 This tool consists of two panel: `left panel` shows some brain regions and `right panel` visualizes a given set of brain regions.
 The user will select some brain regions of interest on the `left panel` and the `right panel` will show the connectivity of the selected brain regions.
+Press `Ctrl+F` and enter a brain region to quickly find it on the `left panel`.
 <center><img src=images/SMTVisualization.png /></center>

 ### Accessibility